03 Sep Battle of Plant-based Milks: Soy vs Oat vs Nuts

 Some brands simply add water to the plant matter, but many others will add various fats (like canola oil) to enhance the mouthfeel, as well as thickening, emulsifying, and binding agents (like xanthan gum, carrageenan, or sunflower lecithin) to smoothen the texture and keep the mixture from separating.

-Keep in mind that not all plant milks are as all-purpose as dairy milk, and some are much better suited for, say, whipping up a latte or making a savory soup base than others.
+Keep in mind that not all plant milks are as all-purpose as dairy milk, and some are much better suited for, say, whipping up a latte or making a savoury soup base than others.
 (For instance, coconut milk would make for a strange cream of broccoli soup, while rice milk is pretty watery for a coffee creamer.)

 Almonds have, however, one of the largest environmental impacts.
 They require more water than any other dairy alternative, consuming 60L of water to produce a single glass of almond milk, according to the Oxford study.
 Recent reports suggest they are also placing unsustainable pressures on US commercial beekeepers.
 Nearly 70% of commercial bees in the US are drafted every spring to pollinate almonds.
 Last year, a record number – over one-third of them – died by season’s end as a result of these pressures and other environmental threats.

 According to the Oxford study, soy milk is the joint winner on the sustainability scale.
 Plus, it has the highest protein content of all plant-based milk alternatives.
 And is also a good source of calcium (when fortified) and potassium.
-It was the go-to alternative long before almond milk came into vogue – but then soy fell out of favor.
+It was the go-to alternative long before almond milk came into vogue – but then soy fell out of favour.

 Soy milk has a nice, silky smooth texture.
 But plain, unsweetened soy milk has a taste that many people find less than palatable on its own.
-That’s why, when it comes to cooking with plain soy milk, it’s often best suited for dishes with other strong flavor elements—lots of garlic or spice—that will overpower the soy.
+That’s why, when it comes to cooking with plain soy milk, it’s often best suited for dishes with other strong flavour elements—lots of garlic or spice—that will overpower the soy.

 Some people hold issue with soy because it has a relatively high concentration of certain hormones that are similar to human hormones – but you’d have to consume an impossibly large amount for that to ever be a problem.
 It’s recommended to always opt for organic to avoid GMOs.